{

 Typescript - How to create an empty typed array|object |Interface|string with examples

-In this short tutorial, Learn how to create an empty typed array in typescript.
+In this brief tutorial, you will learn how to create an empty typed array in TypeScript, focusing on various methods to generate a string-typed empty array.

 interface Employee {